jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 8 - Adventuring.md

 A fall from a great height is one of the most common hazards facing an adventurer.

 At the end of a fall, a creature takes 1d6 bludgeoning damage for every 10 feet it fell, to a maximum of 20d6.
-The creature lands [[prone]], unless it avoids taking damage from the fall.
+The creature lands [[Prone]], unless it avoids taking damage from the fall.

 ### Suffocating